Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Taylor Swift Breaks Ticketmaster

-The Taylor Swift Eras Tour presale is the biggest ticketing event in history.
+The Taylor Swift Eras Tour presale.
 14 million people try to buy 2 million tickets.
-Ticketmaster's system crashes repeatedly.
-Fans wait in queues for hours only to get kicked out.
-The general sale is canceled entirely.
-Millions of Swifties who did everything right — registered for Verified Fan, waited in line, had their credit cards ready — get nothing.
-Ticketmaster blames 'unprecedented demand' as if they didn't know Taylor Swift was popular.
-The company that has a monopoly on selling tickets cannot handle selling tickets.
+Ticketmaster crashes.
+Repeatedly.
+Fans wait hours in queues only to get booted.
+The general sale gets canceled entirely.
+Millions of Swifties who did everything right — registered for Verified Fan, waited patiently, credit card in hand — get absolutely nothing.
+Ticketmaster blames 'unprecedented demand.'
+Bro, it's Taylor Swift.
+What demand did you expect?
+The company with a monopoly on selling tickets can't handle selling tickets.
+That's the whole story right there.

 January 2023The Reckoning